Towards Improving Unit Commitment Economics: An Add-On Tailor for Renewable Energy and Reserve Predictions: Preliminaries

-Next, with respect to the operation plans $\{\boldsymbol{x}^{\star}, \boldsymbol{y}^{\star}\}$ from UC, the best possible system operations against actual RES realization $\tilde{\boldsymbol{w}}$ can be revealed by solving the MIP-based hindsight ED model.
-The compact form of the hindsight ED is shown as in \eqref{ED}, and its detailed formulation is presented in Appendix~\ref{app_b}.
-Here, $\boldsymbol{M}(\cdot)$ and $\boldsymbol{N}(\cdot)$ respectively represent the sets of equality and inequality ED constraints, and $\mathcal{Z}$ is the feasible region.
-Solving ED provides optimal solutions to status switch of quick-start units, generation of all units, and slack variables against the RES realization $\tilde{\boldsymbol{w}}$.
+Next, with respect to the operation plans $\{\boldsymbol{x}^{\star}, \boldsymbol{y}^{\star}\}$ from UC, the best balancing operations against actual RES realization $\tilde{\boldsymbol{w}}$ can be revealed by solving the MIP-based RD model.
+The compact form of the RD is shown as \eqref{ED}, and its detailed formulation is presented in Appendix~\ref{app_b}.

-The operation economics is evaluated after sequentially solving the day-ahead UC and the hindsight ED.
-Specifically, since $\tilde{\boldsymbol{w}}$ remains unknown in the day-ahead stage, operators first conduct UC based on $\hat{\boldsymbol{w}}$ and $\hat{\boldsymbol{r}}$, obtaining the \textit{actual UC cost} (i.e., startup and no-load costs $\boldsymbol{b}^{\top}\boldsymbol{x}^{\star}$).
-After $\tilde{\boldsymbol{w}}$ is revealed, hindsight ED is executed based on the UC decisions, providing the \textit{hindsight ED cost} $\boldsymbol{d}^{\top}\boldsymbol{z}^{\star}$ (i.e., startup and no-load costs of quick-start units additionally committed in ED, generation costs of all units, and slack penalties).
-With this, equation \eqref{systemcost} represents the best possible system cost one can achieve in reality with respect to the UC solution and actual RES realization.
-This is referred to as the \textit{operation economics} in this paper.